Vara-Lab/Node-Express-Sails/README.md

 ## Setting the signer

-In the script, you will need the wallet data that will sign the messages in the script, you have to set the wallet name and the wallet mnemonic to create the signer from that data.
+In the node server, you will need the wallet data that will sign the messages in the script, you have to set the wallet name and the wallet mnemonic to create the signer from that data.

 To set this filds, you have to go to the `src/consts.ts` file, and put the wallet data in the constants: `WALLET_NAME` and `WALLET_MNEMONIC`: